AnalyticsAutomated/analytics_automated/docs/installation.rst

   brew install postgres

-If you're in a linux env some manner of
+If you're in a linux environment some description of:

 ::